IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

 ## Requirements
 - Physical device!
 Because the simulator does not have a camera.
-  Or you can use the simulators photo library and classify images from there
+  Or you can use the simulators photo library and classify images from there.
 - Swift 4.2
 - Xcode 9.2+
 - iOS 11.0+